CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/control-requests.rst

 Method Chaining API
 ^^^^^^^^^^^^^^^^^^^

 Control requests also supports modification using method chaining.
 This can be useful for mutating multiple values of a control request.
+In Java, this can also be used to provide a unit type.

 .. tab-set::